-8. Copies of student files or records.
+9. Copies of Student Files or Records.

-The District may charge a fee for making copies of a student's files or records for the parents or guardians of such student.
+The district will charge a fee for making copies of a student's files or records for the parents or guardians of such student.
 The Superintendent or the Superintendent's designee shall establish a schedule of student record fees.
-Parents of students have the right to inspect and review the students' files or records without the payment of a fee, or no fee shall be charged to search for or retrieve any student's files or records.
+Parents of students have the right to inspect and review the students' files or records without the payment of a fee, and the district shall not charge a fee to search for or retrieve any student's files or records.